readthedocs/readthedocs.org/docs/user/guides/subprojects.rst

 Deleting a subproject
 ---------------------

-You can delete a subproject at any time by clicking :guilabel:`|:memo:|` in the list of subprojects.
+You can delete a subproject at any time by clicking :guilabel:`📝️` in the list of subprojects.
 On the edit page, click :guilabel:`Delete subproject`.

 Your subproject will be removed immediately and will be served from it's own domain: